mohae/feedlot/README.md

 For builders that require the `iso` information, you can specify your own information by populating the `iso_url` or `iso_urls`, `iso_checksum`, and `iso_checksum_type` settings.
 If these settings are not set, Rancher will look-up the information for you.
 For CentOS, this will result in a random mirror being chosen, unless you have specified the mirror in the `base_url` field.

 Any command setting can either be set from a file or in the settings.
 If a file is going to be used, the filename must end in `.command` and be a valid file location.
 For `shutdown_command`, if it does not end in `.command`, Rancher assumes that the contents are the command.
 If `boot_command` exists in the `settings` section, it is assumed to represent a file, which must end in `.command`, and the `boot_command` array is populated from that file's contents.
 If the `boot_command` setting is not found in the settings section, the `arrays` section is checked and the array of boot commands found in the `boot_command` array are used.
 The `boot_command` setting in the settings section takes precedence over the array definition.

+### File copy support
+The only provisioner for which file copy is guaranteed to work properly is the `shell-scripts` provisioner as this is what Rancher was originally written to support.
+This functionality may work for other provisioners but is not guaranteed.
+Please file an issue for any other provisioners for which this should be supported.
+Or better yet, file a pull request!